 My Facebook memories in April are filled with photos of John eating garlic fries at opening day games and I have come to the realization that I truly miss baseball.
 When I came across a Vancouver History milestone recently, about Vancouver’s Mr Baseball, I knew I had to write about it:

-On April 18, 1913 Bob Brown opened Vancouver’s fabled Athletic Park.
+In April of 1913, Bob Brown opened Vancouver’s fabled Athletic Park.

 Vancouver’s Mr Baseball

 From the BC Sports Hall of Fame: